 - The potential for an embryo’s successful implantation

-- The health and status of any other embryos in the batch
+- The gender of any viable embryos in the batch

 Previous technologies involving types of Pre-implantation Genetic Diagnosis (PGD) and other genetic screenings would require a cell biopsy at Day 3 of development, when embryos may not have enough time to accurately demonstrate their ability to implant and yield a healthy pregnancy.
 At that point, an embryo is only composed of about eight cells, and a biopsy of one of those eight cells removes a significant portion of the embryo.
 Moreover, that single embryonic cell might not necessarily represent the full embryo, or that cell may be the most important cell driving the embryo’s growth.

 By Day 5, embryos have roughly 200 cells, and embryologists are able to remove more cells to view the cellular structure and chromosomes without compromising the embryo.
 At Day 5 the embryo is more mature and its true makeup is more evident than at Day 3.
-Excising 5-10 cells out of 200 cells is far less risky than removing 1 of 8 cells.
-Additionally, the cells that are biopsied for genetic screening are the trophoblastic cells (the cells that form the placenta), not necessarily part of the fetus, but still provide the information necessary to show the embryo’s health or chromosomal issues.
-For these reasons, CCS is generally viewed a safer and more accurate procedure than past genetic screening tests.
+Excising 5-10 cells out of 200 cells is also less risky than removing 1 of 8 cells on day 3.
+Additionally, the cells that are biopsied for genetic screening are the trophoblastic cells (the cells that form the placenta), not necessarily part of the fetus, but they still provide the information necessary to show the embryo’s chromosomal makeup.
+For these reasons, CCS is generally viewed as a safer and more accurate procedure than past genetic screening tests.

-CCS-tested embryos that are found to be healthy have increased likelihood of implantation in the uterus, which of course, indicates the beginning of a successful pregnancy.
-It is a great asset for women who have had difficulty getting and staying pregnant.
+CCS-tested embryos that are found to be healthy have an increased likelihood of implantation in the uterus, which of course, indicates the beginning of a successful pregnancy.
+This is a great asset for women who have had difficulty getting and/or staying pregnant.

 Everyone could benefit from a genetic preview of their child.
 CCS is particularly beneficial for women who:

-- Are known carriers or whose partners are known carriers of genetic conditions
+- Are known carriers, or whose partners are known carriers, of genetic conditions or diseases.

-- Are looking into family balancing: the ability to choose, among healthy embryos, the gender of their next child, assuming there are healthy embryos of each gender
+- Are looking into family balancing, i.e. the ability to choose, among chromosomally normal embryos, the gender of their next child, assuming of course that there are embryos of that desired gender.

-In total, CCS is the best option for any patient who wishes to take every step to strengthen the health of her future child and pregnancy by taking advantage of the most advanced available technology, leaving very little to chance.
+In summary, CCS is the best option for any patient who wishes to take every step possible to optimize the health of her future child by taking advantage of the most advanced technology available today.

-Though it is true that in vitro fertilization is already an expensive endeavor, it may seem like paying for CCS is an unnecessary expense, as it is rarely covered by insurance.
+It is true that in vitro fertilization may already involve costs to the patient, and thus it may seem like paying for CCS is an extra expense, as it is rarely covered by insurance except in cases that may involve known genetic diseases.
 The reality is that through CCS you are investing in the success of your pregnancy.
-You pay more up front, but the result is likely to be a healthier baby with a stronger chance of implantation than you might have received if your doctors had simply chosen the best-looking embryo of the bunch.
-And if CCS finds that you have several healthy embryos, you are able to have chromosomally normal options or a certain gender of embryo for subsequent pregnancies.
+While there may be additional costs “up front”, the result is likely to be a higher chance of implantation than you might have received if your doctors had simply chosen the “best-looking” embryo of the bunch, and thus a better chance for having a healthy baby.
+And if through CCS you find that you have several chromosomally normal embryos, you are now able to have options for gender selection should you wish for subsequent pregnancies.

 Update: Be sure to talk to your insurance company about the possibility of going through two IVF processes without an embryo transfer.
 Some insurers, such as Aetna, may not cover the second IVF process (monitoring, egg retrieval, fertilization) if no embryo transfer took place.
-This means that embryo batching to make the most of your money for genetic testing could cost you quite a bit more in treatment.
-Our financial experts can help you determine your options.
+Our financial experts can help you determine the best options for you.

-The Center for Advanced Medicine & Fertility provides treatment for female, unknown, and male infertility.
-Our options with in vitro fertilization packages include CCS, for which we will send cell biopsies to specialized geneticists who review our patients’ embryos to uncover those with the greatest potential, yielding very high implantation success rates.
+The Center for Advanced Medicine & Fertility provides highly successful treatment alternatives for all forms of female and male infertility.
+Our in vitro fertilization packages include those involving CCS, a technique that empowers our patients to select their embryos with the greatest potential for implantation, pregnancy, and a healthy baby.
 For more information about CCS and family balancing, call our office at 732-339-9300 or click here to request an appointment with our fertility doctors in Edison, Cranford and Princeton, New Jersey.